Skywatch24/JS-Library/packages/react/README.md

 ### initialize

-This is a function which has to initiate in the beginning.
+This method is required before using any Skywatch API.

 ```javascript
 import Skywatch from '@skywatch/react';